 Length of foot to start of toe decreases 5.5 inches (14 cm)

 Reduce to 20 sts (10 on each needle)

 Total length of foot 6.75 inches (17 cm)

-This tutorial is free and will always remain so, but if you have enjoyed using it and would like to make a donation towards future projects, it will be gratefully received!
+This tutorial is free and will always remain so, but if you have enjoyed using it and would like to buy me a brew, it will be much appreciated!
 You can find the donation button in the sidebar on the left hand side.
 Thank you! xx